Tony Benn: Prior to retirement, 1997–2001

 In 1997, the Labour Party under the leadership of Tony Blair won the general election in a landslide, after 18 years of Conservative Party rule.
 Despite later calling Labour under Blair "the idea of a Conservative group who had taken over Labour" and saying that "[Blair] set up a new political party, New Labour", his political diaries Free at Last show that Benn was initially somewhat sympathetic to Blair, welcoming a change of government.
 Benn supported the introduction of the national minimum wage, and welcomed the progress towards peace and security in Northern Ireland (particularly under Mo Mowlam).
 He was supportive of the extra money given to public services in the New Labour years but believed it to be under the guise of privatisation.
 Overall, his concluding judgement on New Labour is highly critical; he describes its evolution as a way of retaining office by abandoning socialism and distancing the party from the trade union movement, adopting a presidentialist style of politics, overriding the concept of the collective ministerial responsibility by reducing the power of the Cabinet, eliminated any effective influence from the annual conference of the Labour Party and "hinged its foreign policy on support for one of the worst presidents in US history".

 Benn strongly objected to the bombing of Iraq in December 1998, calling it immoral and saying: "Aren't Arabs terrified?
 Aren't Iraqis terrified?
 Don't Arab and Iraqi women weep when their children die?
-Does bombing strengthen their determination? ...
+Doesn't bombing strengthen their determination? ...
 Every Member of Parliament tonight who votes for the government motion will be consciously and deliberately accepting the responsibility for the deaths of innocent people if the war begins, as I fear it will."
 Benn also opposed the 1999 NATO bombing of Yugoslavia.

-Several months prior to his retirement, Benn was a signatory to a letter, alongside Niki Adams (Legal Action for Women), Ian Macdonald QC, Gareth Peirce, and other legal professionals, that was published in The Guardian newspaper on 22 February 2001 condemning raids of more than 50 brothels in the central London area of Soho.
+Several months prior to his retirement, Benn was a signatory to a letter, alongside Niki Adams (Legal Action for Women), Ian Macdonald, Gareth Peirce, and other legal professionals, that was published in The Guardian newspaper on 22 February 2001 condemning raids of more than 50 brothels in the central London area of Soho.
 At the time, a police spokesman said: "As far as we know, this is the biggest simultaneous crackdown on brothels and prostitution in this country in recent times", the arrest of 28 people in an operation that involved around 110 police officers.
 The letter read:

-In the name of "protecting" women from trafficking, about 40 women, including a woman from Iraq, were arrested, detained and in some cases summarily removed from Britain.
-If any of these women have been trafficked ... they deserve protection and resources, not punishment by expulsion. ...
-Having forced women into destitution, the government first criminalised those who begged.
-Now it is trying to use prostitution as a way to make deportation of the vulnerable more acceptable.
-We will not allow such injustice to go unchallenged.